aeolion7/bundesliga/README.md

 ## Functionality

-Upon starting the application, the application will load the current Bundesliga table for you.
+Upon opening the application in your browser, the current Bundesliga table will be loaded for you.

 ![picture](./initial.png)

-Use the two drop-down menus to select a season and matchday of your choice.
-Currently the app can only load data from the 2017-18 and 2018-19 seasons.
+Use the two dropdown menus to select a season and matchday that correspond to the data you would like to view.
 Once a season and matchday have been selected, a button will appear.

+Note: Currently the app can only load data from the 2017-18 and 2018-19 seasons.

 ![picture](./selecting.png)